Architecture

 Channels and hooks in context

-Channels are validated at compile time (validateReferences / send RHS rules) and executed via in-memory queue and dispatch in the Node runtime; durable inbox files under the run directory are for audit and reporting.
-See Inbox & Dispatch.
+Channels are validated at compile time (validateReferences / send RHS rules) and executed via in-memory queue and dispatch in the Node runtime; durable inbox/ files under the run directory appear only for routed sends (audit — see Inbox & Dispatch).
 Hooks are CLI-only: they load from hooks.json and run as shell commands with JSON on stdin, driven by the same __JAIPH_EVENT__ stream as the progress UI — see Hooks.

 Test runner integration (*.test.jh in the kernel)